mwardrop/DeoTorrent/readme.md

 		displaying the torrent list.
 Setting your config.updateInterval setting to a high value should help slow the memory leak until a better solution can be found

-	- The grid will not display on initial load.
-A delay equal to that of the config['updateInterval'] is present.
-This is due to the grid attempting to update on init before the sockets first response is parsed.
-A work around is not yet know

 Changelog
 ---------